oss-slu/DroneWorld/readme.md

 ### Memory Issues

-If the Simulation container crashes with memory errors, increase Docker's memory limit:
+If the simulation engine container crashes with memory errors, increase Docker's memory limit:

 - **Docker Desktop**: Settings → Resources → Memory (set to 8GB+)
 - **Linux**: No limit by default, but ensure system has sufficient RAM